ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Key Management Service (KMS)

 - manage keys for encryption and decryption
-- manage **customer master keys (CMK)** which are logical representation of key or pointer to cyrptographic material
+- manage **customer master keys (CMK)** which are logical representation of key or pointer to cryptographic material
 - regional; CMKs do not leave the report or KMS
 - ideal for S3 objects, database password, API keys that stored in Systems Manager Parameter store
 - encrypt/decrypt data upto 4KB in size
 - integrated with most AWS services
 - pay per API call like listing keys, encrypt, decrypt, reencrypt
 - audit via CloudTail; logs on S3
-- uses FIPS 140-2 Level 2, requires to show evidence of tampering.
+- uses **FIPS 140-2 Level 2**, requires to show evidence of tampering.
 (Level 3 CloudHSM)

 ### Types of CMKs

-AWS Managed CMK: free; used by default if encryption is enabled in any AWS service; only the service can use them; can track usage; lifecycle and permissions are managed by KMS
+**AWS Managed** CMK: free; used by default if encryption is enabled in any AWS service; only the service can use them; can track usage; lifecycle and permissions are managed by KMS

-Customer Manager CMK: specific to and created by customer; full control over lifecycle of key via key policies which can be enabled or disabled; allows key rotation
+**Customer Manager** CMK: specific to and created by customer; full control over lifecycle of key via key policies which can be enabled or disabled; allows key rotation

-AWS Owned CMK: owned by AWS service and used on shared basis across multiple accounts; you can't view/track/audit them
+**AWS Owned** CMK: owned by AWS service and used on shared basis across multiple accounts; you can't view/track/audit them

 ### Symmetric vs Asymmetric CMKs